mikelevins/bard/docs/bard-0.3.md

 ### Characters

 Characters are atomic elements that appear in text strings.
-FOllowing are a few examples of literal character syntax:
+Following are a few examples of literal character syntax:

 `#\c` - literal character